-BetOnline players are allowed to have a second account at SportsBetting, meaning you can earn the same deposit bonus and free bets twice if you care to go through the effort.
+BetOnline players are allowed to open a separate account at Sportsbetting Poker, meaning you can earn the same deposit bonus and free bets twice if you care to go through the effort.

 Credit card success rates near 100%

-Even major credit cards are accepted at close to a 100% rate with customer service, either by e-mail or telephone, able to manually help transactions go through, if necessary.
+Even major credit cards are accepted at Sportsbetting Poker at close to a 100% rate with customer service, either by e-mail or telephone, able to manually help transactions go through, if necessary.

-Players can also use the tried-and-true cash transfer method, which can now be done online with both providers using either a debit/credit card or checking account.
+Sportsbetting Poker players can also use the tried-and-true cash transfer method, which can now be done online, with both providers using either a debit/credit card or checking account.

 There are also thousands of physical kiosk locations around the country that offer cash transfer, usually within grocery stores or pharmacies, which may also be an option for receiving cashouts.